nyttikord/nerdkord/PRIVACY.md

 - convert your input to LaTeX
 - do the calculations described by your input

 Every data related to your profile is saved.
-Every other one is not.

 Every message sent to the guilds is used to:
 - check if the message is a LaTeX source code